CMCS Reopening Plan FAQs

 - With documentation of negative COVID-19 test

-Added 7/12/20 - Will there be teachers assigned specifically for these online students or will they be tuning into a live classroom for instruction?
+Added 7/12/20 - Will there be teachers assigned specifically for CMCS online students or will they be tuning into a live classroom for instruction?

-Since we just received approval for CMCS Online and are awaiting numbers from our final parent survey, we are still developing our guidelines for our online instruction and staffing.
-We will share information as soon as possible.
 There will be synchronous lesson times that students will be required to attend during school hours (8:30 am-3:00 pm), independent work time on follow up assignments, and asynchronous lessons/videos that could be done at any time.
 Students will not be sitting in front of a computer for 6 hours a day.
-We have extra devices to check out to families in need.

 Addes 7/12/20 - What actions would be taken if a child in a classroom gets tested positive for COVID-19, will the entire classroom be sent home to quarantine?
 What type of instruction will be given during those circumstances?